BoiseState/CS390/notes/lesson_plans.md

 ## Lesson 6
 ### Lesson Title: Mock Interviews
 ### Learning Objective
 Practice makes perfect.
 Create a realistic setup for students to be given a coding challenge with a marker and dry erase board.
-The more comfortable students become coding on the whiteboard, map out strategy, and communicate thoughts the hesitant they'll be at the interview.
+Make students become more comfortable with coding on the whiteboard, mapoing out strategy, and communicating their thought process during an interview.

 ### Pre-Class Preparation
 #### Instructor